Frequently Asked Questions

 Insight Silent Resident Meditation Retreats

-These are in-person silent, Insight meditation retreat co-hosted by InsightLA and Big Bear Retreat Center.
+These are in-person silent, Insight meditation retreats (Buddhist-based practices, typically Vipassana retreats) at Big Bear Retreat Center.
+These are retreats hosted by Big Bear Retreat Center or co-hosted with another organization (see program details).
 In general, the structure of an Insight meditation retreat includes time for sitting meditation, walking meditation, rest, mindful eating, and Dharma talks to deepen your embodied understanding along with instructions and guidance, and short practice discussion meetings with the teachers to support you within the container of a silent retreat.
 All guests are asked to remain on the center grounds (apart from the hiking trails) throughout the duration of the retreat.

 What is Noble Silence?

 Each Insight meditation residential retreat is practiced in silence.
 Students and the community take the vow of noble silence typically at the opening session (after dinner) and end sometimes towards the end of the retreat.
 The teachers will share more about this practice during the retreat.
+This article by Gil Fronsdale provides more on the practice of silence on retreat

 What is Dana?